knetikmedia/knetikcloud-csharp-net20-client/docs/UsersApi.md

 <a name="passwordreset"></a>
 # **PasswordReset**
-> void PasswordReset (int? id, ModelNewPasswordRequest newPasswordRequest)
+> void PasswordReset (int? id, NewPasswordRequest newPasswordRequest)

 Choose a new password after a reset